Komatireddy Raj Gopal Reddy: Early life

-now member of 17th Lok Sabha from Bhuvanagiri constituency, Komatireddy Venkat Reddy.

 Career

 Reddy won from Bhongir constituency in 2009.

 Reddy is an entrepreneur turned politician.
 He actively participated in the Telangana agitation by voicing his opinion in the parliament for the separate statehood of Telangana.
 He lost to Bura Narsaiah Goud for the Bhongir parliamentary constituency in 2014 Parliament elections.
 He won as a Member of the Legislative Council for the Local bodies constituency of Nalgonda Dist.
 He resigned from the post of MLC with 3 years of tenure remaining and won as a Member of the Legislative Assembly from Munugode Assembly constituency in the 2018 Assembly elections.
 He fought for the issues related to his constituency but all in vain as the ruling party TRS wasn't able to fulfil the demands of their constituents thereby leading him to resign from the post of MLA.
 He joined Bhartiya Janata Party (BJP) on August 21 and contested as a BJP candidate in Munugode Assembly by-election and lost to Kusukuntla Prabhakar Reddy of BRS party.
-Komatireddy Rajgopal Reddy was appointed a BJP national executive committee member on 05 July 2023.
+Komatireddy Rajgopal Reddy was appointed a BJP national executive committee member on 5 July 2023.